robtwilliam/nasa-identifying-exoplanets-with-ml/README.md

 The Exoplanet Classifier analyzes a set of planetary and stellar features (for example, orbital period, transit depth, stellar temperature) to classify the observation into one of three categories:

 ### Label Description
-0 – FALSE POSITIVE	The signal is likely not planetary (e.g., eclipsing binary, instrument noise).
+0 – FALSE POSITIVE	The signal is likely not planetary (e.g., eclipsing binary, instrument noise).<br>
-1 – CANDIDATE	The object shows a planet-like signal but lacks full confirmation.
+1 – CANDIDATE	The object shows a planet-like signal but lacks full confirmation.<br>
-2 – CONFIRMED	The object is a validated exoplanet.
+2 – CONFIRMED	The object is a validated exoplanet.<br>

 ### Model Summary: